velosofist/velosofize/en/index.md

 1. 🔵 Bike lanes (not separated from traffic)
 1. 🟡 "Convenient" - Relatively comfortable and safe streets and shared areas
 1. 🟠 Unpaved or difficult to traverse
-1. 🟣 Wide or unused sidewalks
+1. 🟣 Wide or unused sidewalks (See Section III.
+Art.
+15 of the [Road traffic act](/velosofize/en/rulebooks.html#road-traffic-act).)
 1. ⚪ Unexplored

 #### Location Categories